How to Watch NBA games online in 2022

 Then, couple the streaming service with a free VPN — such as Atlas, Windscribe, or ProtonVPN.
 For the best free VPN services, you can check out this guide.

-But, that’s not the only change.
-For starters, this year there’s a play-in tournament right after the regular season, involving the teams that ranked seventh to 10th in each conference.
-The winning teams will earn the final two playoff spots in their respective conferences.
+One change from the previous years stays.
+A play-in tournament right after the regular season, involving the teams that ranked seventh to 10th in each conference has been a success.
+The format of the winning teams earning the final two playoff spots in their respective conferences will stay throughout the year.

 More VPN guides from CyberNews: